daiolupo/project-journal/journal.md

 **Features not to be tested**

-Only GET, DELETE, POST, PATCH http requests to the backend will be tested.
+Only GET and POST http requests to the backend will be tested.

 **Discussion of testing approach**